 To make this hasselback squash recipe, you’ll first need to halve and peel the butternut squash.
 Scoop the seeds out, then rub it all over with olive oil and season with salt and pepper.
 Roast the squash in a baking dish until it’s just beginning to soften.

 Transfer the squash to a cutting board and cut rounded slices of squash cross-ways.
 The goal is to cut as deeply as possible without going all the way through the squash.
 Return squash to baking dish, then stuff with sliced garlic and fresh sage leaves.

 Baste the squash with the apple cider bourbon glaze, then roast until tender.
 (You’ll need to baste the squash every 10 minutes).

 Sprinkle the panko topping over the hasselback butternut squash in the last 5 minutes of baking, then return it to the oven until the topping is golden brown.

 Can I Use Regular Breadcrumbs?

-Technically, yes.
+Technically, yes you can use plain breadcrumbs.
 However, I highly recommend using panko breadcrumbs if possible.
 Panko breadcrumbs make for a lighter, crisper topping.
 Like, much much crispier!